Search

 Background of the Dispute

-LONDON, March 4 (Reuters) - Spain cannot claim immunity to stop a multimillion-euro award over cuts to renewable energy incentives being registered, the United Kingdom's top court ruled on Wednesday, limiting states' ability to claim immunity in disputes with investors.
+LONDON, March 4 (Reuters) - Spain cannot claim immunity to stop a multimillion-euro award over cuts to renewable energy incentives being registered in Britain, the UK's top court ruled on Wednesday, limiting states' ability to claim immunity in disputes with investors.

 Infrastructure Services Luxembourg and Energia Termosolar, which had invested in renewable energy facilities in Spain, took Spain to arbitration under the Energy Charter Treaty more than 10 years ago for withdrawing subsidies for renewable energy.

-The World Bank's International Centre for Settlement of Investment Disputes (ICSID) awarded Infrastructure Services Luxembourg and Energia Termosolar 101 million euros, with the award later registered at London's High Court.
+The World Bank's International Centre for Settlement of Investment Disputes (ICSID) awarded Infrastructure Services Luxembourg and Energia Termosolar 101 million euros ($118 million), with the award later registered for enforcement at London's High Court.

 Spain's Legal Challenge